 If a person is not able to set aside his (or her) biases against the supernatural, in general, and the existence of God, in particular, when considering the evidence regarding the reliability of the Bible, it is likely that person will be unable to determine if the Bible is reliable.
 Nevertheless, if it cannot be proven beyond a reasonable doubt that the Bible is unreliable, there is not sufficient reason to regard it as unreliable.
 Conversely, if it can be proven beyond a reasonable doubt that the Bible is reliable, that should resolve the matter.

 The major considerations that we will be discussing with regard to the reliability of the Bible are as follows:

 - Integrity of those who wrote the Bible

 - Proximity of New Testament writings to time of Christ’s ministry

 Integrity of Those Who Wrote the Bible

 Often, when people are testifying about events that they have seen or experienced, they will omit details that are embarrassing to themselves or to others about whom they are writing.
 This raises questions as to the reliability of their testimony.
 The Bible does not cause such a problem.
 In the Old Testament, the fact that people of renown, such as Abraham, Moses, and David, are shown “warts and all” is a strong indication of the veracity of those Scriptures.
-And, in the New Testament, Peter and others of the 12 apostles are frequently depicted as selfish, lacking faith in Jesus, or not understanding Jesus’ teachings.
+And, in the New Testament, Peter and others who comprised the inner circle of 12 disciples of Jesus Christ are frequently depicted as selfish, lacking faith in Jesus, or not being able to understand Jesus’ teachings.